redhatstuart/Azure-Linux-Migration-Workshop/challenges/MSReady2018LV/challenge2-Migrate_To_Azure_With_CloudEndure.md

 5. <strong>Define the target Replication Settings and specify an Azure Data Center location</strong>

     * After the Service Principal information is entered and saved, you will need to select the target Azure Data Center location for your CloudEndure migration project.

+    * To determine this, you can execute: ```az group list``` from your Azure CLI, or look at your VNC URL at the top of your browser window.
+It should either state "eastus" or "centralus"

-Select the "Live Migration Target" drop-down and choose the Azure Data Center which your resource group has been created in.
-For example, "eastus2" would select "Azure ARM East US 2", centralus would select "Azure ARM Central US", and westus2 would select "Azure ARM West US 2".
+    * Select the "Live Migration Target" drop-down and choose the Azure Data Center which your resource group has been created in.
+For example, "eastus" would select "Azure ARM East US", centralus would select "Azure ARM Central US", and westus2 would select "Azure ARM West US 2".
+There *is* a difference between "Azure ARM East US" and "Azure ARM East US 2".
+Please select the correct Azure Data Center.

       ![Populate Blank Replication Settings](../images/cerepsettings-1.jpg)